Jordan: I would like just to have a family. Like a mom and dad or just mom or just dad. I don’t really care.

-John Fuller: Oh, listen to the heart of that little nine-year-old boy.
-Uh, his name is Jordan.
-That’s the cry of every person’s heart, to belong, to have a family, a mom or a dad or, preferably, a mom and a dad.
-Well, today on the Focus on the Family, our guest is going to share some ideas for you to help hurting kids who are longing for a place to call home.
-Your host is Focus president and author Jim Daly and I’m John Fuller.
+John Fuller: Well, listen to the heart of that little nine-year-old boy.
+His name is Jordan, and that’s the cry of every person’s heart, to belong, have a family, a mom, or a dad, preferably a mom and a dad.
+Today on Focus on the Family with Jim Daly, our guest will share ideas to help hurting children who are longing for a place to call home.
+I’m John Fuller.

 Jim: Jason, welcome to Focus on the Family.